thomasmichaelkane/cv/README.md

 [[ORCID]](https://orcid.org/0000-0002-9809-2454) **0000-0002-9809-2454**

 Accomplished scientist with a wealth experience in a medical setting, extensive knowledge in vision and optics, and a background in physics and engineering.
-Strong skills in a scientific context; publications including first authorship, excellent programming in Python and Matlab, teaching experience internationally.
+Strong skills in a scientific context; publications including first authorship, excellent programming in Python, teaching experience internationally.
 A decade of experience working with children and young persons with disabilities.
+I currently work as a scientific consultant, mostly building python applications for university research labs, and teaching clinical trial assessments for pharmaceutical companies.

 ### Key Skills

 ##### ***Science*** - Developing new assessments, 19 publications, maintaining and building optical systems.

-##### ***Teaching*** - Training teams of medical professionals to perform novel assessments internationally.
+##### ***Teaching*** - Training teams of medical professionals to perform novel clinical trial assessments in London and internationally.

-##### ***Programming***	- Excellent Python and Matlab programming for scientific applications and deep learning.
+##### ***Programming***	- Very experienced with Python programming for scientific applications.
+Experience with Rust on my own projects.

-##### ***Children*** - Thousands of hours experience with children (0-18).
+##### ***Children*** - Thousands of hours experience working with children of all ages.

 ##### ***Disability*** - Seven years of experience as a carer.